CenterForOpenScience/ember-osf/.github/CONTRIBUTING.md

 #### Styling components

 Leveraging the [ember-component-css](https://github.com/ebryn/ember-component-css) addon will allow us to bundle [Sass](http://sass-lang.com/) files inside components' pod structure, and will automatically namespace those styles to avoid all possible CSS collisions.
 This approach will allow for easy overrides and paramterization via top-level Sass variables.

+# Testing

+## Unit tests

+We aim to have near-full test coverage of the code in this addon.
+That said we want to avoid testing the Ember core or third-party libraries, so some general guidelines for unit tets (minumum requirements):

+**Models**
+_Do test_:
+- helper methods
+- custom transforms

+**Components/Mixins**
+_Do test_:
+- methods
+- computed values

+## Integration tests

+Integration tests allow us to see how components behave while actually running in a browser enviornment.
+[TODO](https://openscience.atlassian.net/browse/EOSF-28)